manuel-serrano/icfp2024-sudoku/README.md

 constructs an array of HipHop fragments, which is inserted in the constructed HipHop fragment with a `${...}` construct.
-The `${}` operator accepts either a HipHop fragment or an array of fragments which it flattens to one level.
+The `${}` operator accepts either a HipHop fragment or an array of fragments which it flattens (but only one level).
 When flattening occurs, the contained fragments are inserted in a HipHop sequence, except if the `${}` construct appears immediately after the keyword `fork`, in which case, the fragments are all inserted in `par` branches.
 That is,